Alwaz/Hacktoberfest-hackedoff/README.md

 * Make a separate folder on your local computer.

 * Right click > Git bash here.

 * git clone "repolink.git" (your forked repo link)
+* switch to folder you just cloned type : cd Hacktoberfest-hackedoff

 * Now head over to your file > make required changes > save the file.
 (return to the git bash terminal)